fuankarion/Vision17/Lab1-Linux/readme.md

    ```

 2. Decompress the images (use ``tar``, check the man)
-3. Use  ``imagemagick`` to find all *grayscale* images
-    Notice that we first need to install the *imagemagick* package by typing
+3. Use  ``imagemagick`` to find all *grayscale* images.
+We first need to install the *imagemagick* package by typing

     ```bash
     sudo apt-get install imagemagick
     ```

-    Sudo is a special command that lets us perform the next command as if we were system administrators
+    Sudo is a special command that lets us perform the next command as the system administrator
-    (super users).
+    (super user).
 In general it is not recommended to work as a super user, it should only be used
     when it is necessary.
 This provides additional protectection for the system.

     ```bash